geyang/reinforcement_learning_learning_notes/gym-sessions/cartpole-v0/README.md

 A deeper version of this policy is implemented in [./vanilla_policy_gradient_deep.py ](./vanilla_policy_gradient_deep.py).
 In this example, I used a multi-layer perceptron network to model the policy.
-Going beyond 3 layers makes the network harder to train.
+Going beyond 3 layers makes the network harder to meta_learning.
  Batch normalization did not help during the experiment.

 ## Next steps